Ivy Kombo: Career

-In 2000, Kombo became the director of Gospel Train Records and co-founder of Nguva Yakwana Celebrations gospel shows in 2002 which featured South African renowned artistes Vuyo Mokoena the late, Sipho Makhabane, Thembinkosi, Lundi Tyamara and Buhle as well as Fungisai.
+In 2000, Kombo became the director of Gospel Train Records and co-founder of Nguva Yakwana Celebrations gospel shows in 2002 which featured such South African artists as Thembinkosi, Lundi Tyamara, and Buhle.
 In 2001, Ivy Kombo was part of Zimbabwe Broadcasting Corporation vision 2020 music initiative along with Chiwoniso Maraire and Busi Ncube.
 In 2002, Kombo was a founding member of Ruvhuvhuto Sisters during her solo career which consisted of Plaxedes Wenyika, Fortunate Matenga and the late Jackie Madondo.
 The group's first project was the Miss Malaika beauty pageant promotional jingle held in 2003.